-At MLCP we are trained in providing affair recovery for couples who have experienced a betrayal in thier relationship.
-Please contact Michael Silverstein if you would like to discuss scheduling an appointment with one of our therapists.
+At MLCP we are trained in providing the Attone, Attune, Attach affair recovery program for couples who have experienced a betrayal in their relationship.

 Has your relationship, or the relationship of someone you know, experienced an emotional or sexual affair?

 Once a betrayal has been discovered, both partners have many confusing and conflicting emotional experiences.
 It’s hard to know where to begin when recovering from such a devastating event.

 Let us help you!
 (Click HERE to schedule a free consultation with an atone, attune, attach specialist)

 Our therapists use the Gottman Method of Affair Recovery which is a three stage process, consisting of “Atone, Attune and Attach”.
 This model helps couples create a compassionate space as both partners struggle to rebuild a damaged relationship and work to rebuild trust.